mannu2050/Azure-Search-prefix-postfix-search/Readme.md

 }
 ```

-So platform is set, time to rock it:
+So platform is set, its time to rock it:
 ##Search

 ``` REST